corentin-junod/DSM-Occlusion/README.md

 - ***-e exaggeration***
 *optional parameter*, default value : 1.0
-This parameters scales all input values by the given factor.
+This parameter scales all input values by the given factor.
 A value higher than 1.0 makes the shadows darker, revealing more details.

+- ***-B maximum bounces***
+*optional parameter*, default value : 0
+The maximum number of times a ray can bounce on the geometry before the ray is considered not reaching the sky.
+The higher the value, the more accurate and luminous the result will be. *Increase this value will drastically increase the processing time!*.
+A value of 0 (the default) leads to the same result as computing the sky view factor.

 - ***--info***
 *optional parameter*
 Prints information about the GDAL driver and the graphic card.
-Does not impact the output.
+This is purely informative.

 Example : `DSM_Occlusion -i /path/to/input.tif -o /path/to/output.tif -r 1024`